schorfES/generator-projectsetup/README.md

 A yeoman generator to set up projects based on a remote config.
 The config will be hosted and maintained separately in another git repository.
 That means you don't need to stick to a single purpose generator and can create a customized one based on your needs.

+## Generator

+The projectsetup generator depends on the `yeoman-generator` in version 4.x.
+Read the [API documentation for v4.x](https://yeoman.github.io/generator/4.x/) for supported features.

 ## Installation

 At first, you need to install [yeoman](https://yeoman.io/learning/index.html).